 Aid to Families with Dependent Children (AFDC) is available through the state for individuals who have dependent children and who do not have sufficient income to support their children.
-Without AFDC, many students with children could not afford to return to college.
 Contact your county social services office for additional information.

-Vocational Rehabilitation Grants are provided to qualified students by the state Department of Vocational Rehabilitation (DVR).
+Vocational Rehabilitation Grants are provided to qualified students by the state Division of Vocational Rehabilitation (DVR).
 To qualify, a student must have a physical, emotional, or learning disability and meet other criteria established by the DVR.
 Contact your local DVR office for additional information.